thisisjanelles/thisisjanelles.github.io/_posts/2018-03-24-using-azure-functions-to-call-the-azure-custom-vision-service-and-connect-to-cosmosdb-c#-part-2-2.md

 ---
 layout: post
-title: Using Azure Functions to Call Azure Custom Vision Service and Connect to CosmosDB (Part 2 - 2)
+title: Using Azure Functions to Call Azure Custom Vision Service and Connect to CosmosDB (C#) (Part 2 - 2)
 tags: [technical]
 ---